Autism spectrum disorder is a neurodevelopmental condition with a wide range of signs, symptoms, and abilities.

 Delayed cognitive skills

-Autism commonly affects cognitive skills.
+Autism spectrum disorder commonly affects cognitive skills.
 As a consequence, children on the spectrum often struggle with focus, transitions, memory, time management, as well as emotional control.
 These challenges may impact their learning and development.

 Unusual eating and sleeping habits